 Drivers beware!
 Miami-Dade County Public Schools are on Spring Break from March 25th to March 29th, which means that there may be more students out and about during the day.
 Keep a watchful eye for more children crossing the streets and riding bikes.
 As always, keep the distractions out of the car, and pay attention to your surroundings as you drive.

 Parents, if your teen drivers will be using the car over Spring Break, remind them to be cautious, not careless, drivers.
 Limit the number of people they can take in the car, as passengers can often be a big distraction.
 Another option for transportation nowadays is ridesharing through Uber or Lyft, which may be a safer bet.
 Discuss road safety with your teen before you make any decision to turn over the keys.
+Make sure they’re aware of the driving laws and if they’re not, get them to check out this post by All Car Leasing.
+They need to be fully aware of the rules of the road to avoid any unwanted accidents or damage.

 Ensure a Safe Premise